Mbappe gives wonderkid Cherki seal of approval but he must keep his feet on the ground | Goal.com

 “We all keep telling him that he will have the career he deserves if he continues to work.
 The danger is to make him believe that he is already one of the best players on the planet.”

-“Don’t speak too much about age,” the PSG superstar told his followers, impressed by the 16-year-old’s performance against Nantes.
+“Don’t speak too much about age,” the PSG superstar told his followers, having been impressed by Cherki's performance against Nantes.

 Faut pas trop lui parler d’âge hein 🙃. @rayan_cherki https://t.co/lqZ6ihu600— Kylian Mbappé (@KMbappe) January 18, 2020